 They have access to elective courses relating to all subspecialties within the UA Department of Medicine (see those with the prefix “MEDI”)—including infectious diseases.
 To sign up in OASIS, refer to the UA College of Medicine – Tucson catalog for specific courses and descriptions.
 Current medical students should also explore related opportunities offered by student clubs (including the UA Internal Medicine Student Association).
 Learn more at the MedCats website (NetID login required).

-Regarding Clerkship and Sub-Internship (Sub-I or SI) opportunities for third- and fourth-years, please contact Lucy Contreras at (520) 626-1574 or firstname.lastname@example.org
+Regarding Clerkship, Sub-Internship (Sub-I or SI) and Medicine elective opportunities for third- and fourth-years, please contact Kristina Waters, MLS, at (520) 626-1574 or firstname.lastname@example.org

 Visiting Medical Students